-However, in its first and second budget proposals, the Trump proposed significant cuts to key R&D programs, including the elimination of ARPA-E. These proposals pose serious risks to the future of American energy research and the myriad benefits it provides to Americans.
+However, in its first and second budget proposals, the Trump administration proposed significant cuts to key R&D programs, including the elimination of ARPA-E. These proposals pose serious risks to the future of American energy research and the myriad benefits it provides to Americans.
 Boosted by strong congressional support, ARPA-E has thus far survived intact, even securing a $15 million increase in funding in the Consolidated Appropriations Act of 2017, which President Trump signed on May 5, 2017.

 The American Energy Innovation Council, among others, has argued since 2010 that ARPA-E’s unique approach sets it apart from the rest of the national energy R&D enterprise.
 The agency’s success thus far strongly suggests that ARPA-E should be strengthened, not cut.

 So what is it about ARPA-E’s approach that has created such a strong group of defenders both inside and outside Congress?
 In short, a combination of organizational culture and methodologies that were created specifically to address today’s energy challenges.
 The National Academy of Sciences found that other programs within the Department of Energy (DOE) have already begun modernizing by adopting some of ARPA-E’s methods, including the agency it was modeled on, DARPA.